farcaster-project/RFCs/09-swap-state.md

 ## Recover state
-`L` is the complete set of valid logs produced by valid protocol executions and `Σ` is the set of protocol states.
+`L` is the complete set of valid logs produced by valid protocol executions and `Σ` is the set of protocol states, the state-space.

 There is a function, `recover_state` or `r`,